 ItyDity aims to fix this in a few ways:

-Offering Music-&-Me™, a DNA analysis for musicians to help them develop their true authentic voice, sound and style
+Offering The Song Blueprint, a fully-customized report of your reference songs to help you develop your true authentic voice, sound and style

-Giving them a built-in step-by-step framework for collaborating with producers - so that they can be sure to be heard and respected creatively
+Giving artists a built-in step-by-step framework for collaborating with producers - so that they can be sure to be heard and respected creatively

-Empowering them to truly express themselves through the professional production of their music, without being molded or ‘framed’ in a way that isn't true to who they are
+Supporting artists to express themselves freely without being shaped or framed in a fashion that doesn't reflect who they are

 “The presence of power dynamics exists in so many different industries, music is no exception,” says Satterlee.
 We need to fundamentally change the way these interactions, transactions and workflows take place.
 That's what we're doing.”